mletras89/Cellular-Genetic-Architecture/README.md

 For synthesis, we explored three different configurations of PE array: 2x2, 4x4 and 8x8 processor elements.

 *Xilinx Vivado 2016.4* is recommended to synthesis.
 A Makefile for synthesis is provided.
 Each target is composed by the name of the problem and the configuration of the PE array.
+Before running any target, run in a bash console *module load vivado/2016.4*.

 **E.g., make rastrigin2x2** will generate a processor element array of 2x2 (4 processor elements), and the fitness function to evaluate will be the rastrigin.

+At the moment, the Makefile only works in Linux, in future releases there will be a compatible Makefile for Windows.